BELOW IS A LIST OF faqs ABOUT TRAVELING TO AMSTERDAM:

 Public transport in Amsterdam is fantastic.
 Famed for being on time, clean, efficient, and good value, there is rarely a need to use Auto Taxis.
 Taxi prices usually are quite high, but Bicycle taxis are usually priced very reasonably!
 For full information on the transport system, please visit our transportation page.

 It is never really “Hot” in Amsterdam.
 Even in the middle of Summer, you will need a sweater or jacket at night.
 The very highest temperatures are around 21℃ (71℉).
 This happens rarely, and when it does, keep in mind that Amsterdam is a city FULL of waterways and with a constant breeze from the Northern Sea.
 So this makes the temperatures seem lower than they are.

 What is the music scene like in Amsterdam?

 What’s the clubbing scene like in Amsterdam?

 Well, Amsterdam has a truly thriving nightlife.
-During peak tourist season, almost every bar and club is full, every night.
+During the peak tourist season, almost every bar and club is full, every night.
 As with every city, things are always busier on weekends.
-Some business have liquor licences that allow them to serve alcohol until 1am, other places 5am.
-There are all night parties where the final DJ set doesn’t start until 6am.
-There are “Bruin Cafes” (Brown Bars) that are basically pubs with a local vibe, There are giant warehouse style venues that party all night.
-Depending on the club or style of entertainment you are looking for, you can definitely find it in Amsterdam.
+Some business has liquor licenses that allow them to serve alcohol until 1 am, other places 5 am.
+There are all-night parties where the final DJ set doesn’t start until 6 am.
+There are “Bruin Cafes” (Brown Bars) that are pubs with a local vibe; There are giant warehouse-style venues that party all night.
+Depending on the club or style of entertainment you are looking for, you can find it in Amsterdam.

 Can you explain the Red Light District?